lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module2_PedagogicalPlanning.md

 This module focuses on the strategic and intentional groundwork for teaching.
 It involves defining course goals and learning outcomes, identifying the audience and context, selecting appropriate pedagogical approaches, choosing educational technologies and AI-enhanced tools, aligning with institutional and ethical guidelines, and creating the course syllabus.
 You will explore how generative AI can assist with tasks like drafting learning outcomes using frameworks such as Bloom's Taxonomy and generating draft policies. <p>

-> **Note**: All prompts that you use from this module onwards should be made within your AI Workspace, because this will ensure that you build upon the project you created and all developments are consistent with the instructions provided and knowledge base uploaded.
+> **Note:** All prompts that you use from this module onwards should be made within your AI Workspace, because this will ensure that you build upon the project you created and all developments are consistent with the instructions provided and knowledge base uploaded.

 ## Learning Objectives
 After completing this module, participants will be able to: